jatinsandilya/mcp-server-auto-commit/README.md

 ### git-changes-commit-message

-This tool analyzes the current git changes in your repository and generates a commit message using OpenAI.
+This tool analyzes the current git changes in your repository and generates a commit message using OpenAI's GPT-4o-mini model.
 It provides:

-- List of modified files
+- List of modified files with status indicators
 - List of newly added files
 - List of deleted files
-- Detailed changes for each file (up to 10 lines per file)
+- Detailed changes for each file (limited to 10 lines per file for readability)
 - A generated commit message following conventional commits format
+- An auto-commit signature

 Usage parameters:
-- `input`: Optional path to analyze specific directory/file.
+- `autoCommitPath`: Optional path to analyze specific directory/file.
 If not provided, uses current working directory.

 ## Development